antonfirsov/docs/2018/11-Nov/net-standard-21/net-standard-21.md

 into .NET Framework we could break existing applications, and we don't want to do that.

-As you saw earlier, a large chunk of the API additions in .NET Standard 2.1 require runtime changes in order to be meaningful.
-Thus, our plan is that .NET Framework 4.8 will not implement .NET Standard 2.1 but will remain on .NET Standard 2.0. .NET Core 3.0 as well as upcoming versions of Xamarin, Mono, and Unity will be updated to implement .NET Standard 2.1.
+Given many of the API additions in .NET Standard 2.1 require runtime changes in order to be meaningful, .NET Framework 4.8 will remain on .NET Standard 2.0 rather than implement .NET Standard 2.1. .NET Core 3.0 as well as upcoming versions of Xamarin, Mono, and Unity will be updated to implement .NET Standard 2.1.

 Library authors who need to support .NET Framework customers should stay on .NET Standard 2.0.
 In fact, most libraries should be able to stay on .NET Standard